someobserver/recurgence/math/09-recurgent-field-equations/03-attractors-and-transitions/index.md

 ##### **9.8.3.7 Regimes of Semantic Processing: Hot and Cold Limits**

-The formalism admits a precise distinction between "hot" and "cold" semantic regimes:
+The formalism draws a clear distinction between "hot" and "cold" semantic regimes:

-- **Hot Regime** ($\mathcal{T} \gg \mathcal{T}_0$): Characterized by high coherence fluctuation, reduced recursive depth, elevated innovation potential, and rapid transitions between attractor basins.
-This regime corresponds to generative, exploratory, or divergent cognitive states.
+- **Hot Regime** ($\mathcal{T} \gg \mathcal{T}_0$): Marked by high coherence fluctuation, reduced recursive depth, elevated innovation potential, and rapid transitions between attractor basins.
+This regime aligns with generative, exploratory, or divergent cognitive states.
-- **Cold Regime** ($\mathcal{T} \ll \mathcal{T}_0$): Marked by low fluctuation, increased recursive depth, enhanced precision, and stable occupation of attractors.
-This regime underlies analytic, convergent, or algorithmic processing.
+- **Cold Regime** ($\mathcal{T} \ll \mathcal{T}_0$): Characterized by low fluctuation, increased recursive depth, enhanced precision, and stable occupation of attractors.
+This regime underpins analytic, convergent, or algorithmic processing.

-The probability of occupying a given coherence state is governed by the semantic Boltzmann distribution:
+The probability of occupying a given coherence state follows the semantic Boltzmann distribution:

 $$
 P(C) \propto \exp\left(-\frac{V(C)}{\mathcal{T}}\right)
 $$

-enabling quantitative prediction of exploration patterns as a function of temperature.
+which allows for quantitative prediction of exploration patterns as a function of temperature.

 ---

 ##### **9.8.3.8 Measurement and Estimation of Semantic Temperature**

-Operationally, semantic temperature may be estimated from empirical or simulated field data via:
+In practice, semantic temperature can be estimated from empirical or simulated field data via:

 1. **Fluctuation Analysis:**
    $$